jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - a square
 - within a square
 - with a name
-- pointed to by dashed lines (possibly)
+- pointed to by dashed lines

 because it is:

 - not executed directly
 - contained in a definition
 - has a name
-- might be called / like a definition
+- called / like a definition

 ## Clauses